Resources for Tutors

 10. Keep in touch with other tutors and trainers at Literacy DuPage to share ideas and ask questions.

-Here are tools and resources to support your efforts as a Literacy DuPage tutor.
+Here are some resources to support your efforts as a Literacy DuPage tutor.

 Video Lessons